ymich9963/mdnotes.nvim/README.md

 TODO: Mention in the docs that this can be done with LSP vim.lsp.buf.references()
 TODO: Talk about LSPs
+TODO: Talk about the link types
 TODO: Renaming backlinks and the file
-TODO: Talk about the link types
-TODO: Support # in name open wiki links
 TODO: Formatting like bold italic etc.
 ## Setup